vanderblugen/Linux-Automatic-Updates-Maintenance/README.md

 Automatic Linux Updates

 This script is meant to be scheduled to run on a regular basis.
-- maintenance-email sends an encrpted email to a recippeint.
+- set EMAIL to 1 for sending an encrpted email to a recippeint.
 - maintenance-log generates a log put into /var/log and maintenance-log-rotate rotates that log on a monthly basis for 6 months

 For set it and forget it, put into the ````/etc/cron.daily````, ````/etc/cron.weekly````, or ````/etc/cron.monthly```` folders

 This is a work in progress.

+# If emailing with this log.
-# Using maintenance-email
+- Using postfix.
-- Install timestamp, bc, and finger
-  - ````sudo apt install moreutils bc finger -y````
-- Able to email on the system from the command line.
-Using postfix in this case.
 Instructions are [here](https://medium.com/codingtown/send-mail-using-postfix-server-bbb08331d39d).
 - Able to encrypt emails from command line.
 Instructions are [here](https://github.com/vanderblugen/Send-Encrypted-Email-From-Linux)

 # Using maintenance-log